 RPL invites teens ages 10 -19 who live in the City of Rochester to design some stickers for our 11 library locations.
 Accepting entries February 1 – April 1, 2025

-Show up in the library during winter break to enjoy card games, board games, or PS5 gaming fun!
+Show up in the library at any time to enjoy card games, board games, or PS5 gaming fun!

 Navigators from the Literacy Volunteers of Rochester work at the library and provide free on-site, drop-in service to participants who require assistance with technology.
 The navigators are nimble, adjusting quickly to the needs of individual participants no matter what that might require.
 Navigators assist participants with a range of needs, from learning a new computer skill to completing an important computer-related task. https://literacyrochester.org/digital-literacy-sites-schedules/